How Can Machine Learning Emulators Best Support Climate Science?: Two perspectives on emulators

 \section{Two perspectives on emulators}

-A key challenge is that machine learning and climate science follow different research workflows.
-Machine learning research (top row in \Cref{fig:combinedworkflow}) is typically task-driven: the goal is to develop and validate a model optimized for a predefined task, such as refining spatial data resolution.
-In contrast, applied climate research is largely research question–driven.
-Studies usually begin with a broader scientific or societal question (\eg, how regional wind resources may change under future climate scenarios), and defining the precise task and selecting appropriate data are themselves part of the research process (bottom row in \Cref{fig:combinedworkflow}).
+A key challenge is that machine learning and climate science follow different research workflows \citep{wu2025bridging}.
+Machine learning research (top row in \Cref{fig:combinedworkflow}) is typically predictive task-driven: the goal is to develop and validate a model optimized for a predefined task, such as refining spatial data resolution.
+Often, ML research generates scientific value through technical innovations even before a specific domain application is addressed.
+For instance, the Transformer architecture \citep{vaswani2017attention} originated as a technical innovation and has since become a key tool in ML weather forecasting \citep{bi2023accurate, nguyen2023climax}.
+By contrast, the key focus in climate research is understanding physical processes, quantifying uncertainty, and answering broader scientific or societal questions \citep{wu2025bridging}.
+Studies usually begin with such a question (\eg, how regional wind resources may be affected by climate change), and defining the precise task and selecting appropriate data are themselves part of the research process (bottom row in \Cref{fig:combinedworkflow}).

-These different perspectives shape how each community approaches emulation. \Cref{fig:combinedworkflow} illustrates how the two research paths relate to each other and highlights potential points of interaction (dashed arrows) where collaboration could facilitate the successful integration of ML emulators into applied climate research.
+These different perspectives, the 'what' of the machine learner and the 'why/how' of the climate scientist, shape how each community approaches emulation. \Cref{fig:combinedworkflow} illustrates how the two research paths\footnote{The binary distinction used here is a deliberate simplification.
+In practice, many researchers work at the intersection of both fields (including the authors of this paper), and their degree of engagement with either community varies depending on their research environment and context.} relate to each other and highlights potential points of interaction (dashed arrows) where collaboration could facilitate the successful integration of ML emulators into applied climate research.

-In most cases, the workflows of ML scientist and applied researcher proceed largely independently and rarely intersect.
-To better understand this disconnect, we first describe the typical perspectives and workflows in both communities in \Cref{sec:MLview} and \Cref{sec:CSview} before discussing how they can be more effectively integrated in \Cref{sec:guide}.
+In most cases, the workflows of ML scientists and applied researchers proceed largely independently and rarely intersect.
+To better understand this disconnect, we first describe the typical perspectives and workflows in both communities in \Cref{sec:MLview} and \Cref{sec:CSview} before discussing how they can be more effectively connected in \Cref{sec:development}.